-Josh Whitlock focuses his practice on meeting the legal needs of higher education institutions.
+Josh Whitlock focuses his practice on meeting the legal needs of higher education institutions and leads Parker Poe’s Education Industry Team.
 He has extensive experience defending colleges and universities in a broad range of litigation and investigations, as well as counseling them on a variety of issues, including campus sexual misconduct, disability accommodation, faculty tenure, and student discipline, safety, and privacy.
 He has a deep understanding of Title IX, ADA, Section 504, FERPA, and Clery Act compliance.

 Josh frequently interacts with the U.S. Department of Education, having successfully represented schools in dozens of federal investigations and participated in multiple, invitation-only, small group listening sessions with Education Department leadership on topics such as Title IX regulatory reform and the rights of transgender students.
 He is a national thought leader on Title IX- and disability-related claims and compliance and frequently speaks and publishes on those matters.